nimroddanielmaayan/the-wild-oasis/notes.md

-# The React Framework - General Notes
+# The React Framework and Related Subjects - General Notes

 ## React Basics

+### React Basic Concepts

 - The most important concepts in React are: `Components`, `props`, `state`, and `hooks`